tarunngusain08/System-Design/E-Commerce/Cart.md

 7. **Guest Checkout**:
    - The system should support guest checkout for users who do not have an account.
 Guest users should be able to add items to their shopping cart and complete the checkout process by providing their shipping and payment information.

-8. **Order History**:
-   - Users should have access to their order history, which includes details of past purchases, order statuses, and order tracking information.
-   - Users should be able to view and track the status of their current orders, including estimated delivery dates and shipment tracking numbers.

 ## Entities
 Based on the provided functional requirements, we can identify the following entities and their relationships in the shopping cart system: